I recently saw a social media graphic that read:

 What if you’re a business owner or solopreneur?

-You may have built something no one else can run the same way. -
+You may have built something that no one else can run the same way. -

 What about specialized professionals?